 Christopher Vantis

-During my studies, I've learned to empirically analyze social phenomena and structures, apply quantitative methods and statistical models to social science research questions, and understand how the interaction between people and digital systems can be researched, designed, and improved.
-I've been particularly shaped by courses in Human-Computer Interaction, Computational Social Science, Social Computing, and Digital Sociology, where social science thinking and technical tools come together directly.
+Analytical precision, psychological understanding, and the willingness to fully immerse myself in new problems — this combination found its natural home in academic study.
+There, I learned to empirically analyze social phenomena, apply quantitative methods to social science research questions, and understand how the interaction between people and digital systems can be researched, designed, and improved.
+I've been particularly shaped by courses like Human-Computer Interaction, Computational Social Science, Social Computing, and Digital Sociology, where social science thinking and data-driven methods come together directly.

 I love cinema, literature, and I'm a justice enthusiast.